barryclark/jekyll-now/_posts/2016-5-12-Start Hacking.md

 Please be quite our server is asleep.

-There are some well known tactics to work in this situation, googling will give us some of the that well-know samples.
+There are some well known tactics to work in this situation, googling will give us some of that well-know samples.
 We just need to add some modifications so that the known tactics work for our case.

 ###  Let’s try to get current database name..